You can put an end to boozy days – Toronto Star & Ottawa Citizen

 Then his wife told him to try Allen Carr’s Easyway which had helped her to stop smoking.
 He didn’t believe it would work.

 However, in June 2021 he celebrated 1 year of freedom without a drop of alcohol since Allen Carr’s Easyway .
-“I don’t even want it [an alcoholic drink]”
+“I don’t even want it [an alcoholic drink].
+I want everyone to know how easy it is to be free of addiction with this method which is why I contacted The Toronto Star with the aim to help others.”

-Both he and Ellie wanted to write the article of his sobriety to encourage others who need a positive example.
+Ellie was delighted to write the article of his sobriety to encourage others who need a positive example.

 We are delighted for Kenny and are here to help others to freedom.